windchime-yk/bracesdb/README.md

 # Deno JSON DB
 【[日本語](./README_JP.md) / English】

-A simple DB based on Deno.
+DB module in JSON format created by Deno.

 ## Notes
 **This module is a work in progress.**